pico2/Arianrhod/Source/sources/cpython/Doc/library/select.rst

    which can be used as Edge or Level Triggered interface for I/O events. *sizehint* is deprecated and completely ignored. *flags* can be set to :const:`EPOLL_CLOEXEC`, which causes the epoll descriptor to be closed automatically when :func:`os.execve` is called.

-See section :ref:`epoll-objects` below for the methods supported by epolling objects.
+   See the :ref:`epoll-objects` section below for the methods supported by epolling objects.

-   They also support the :keyword:`with` statement.
+   ``epoll`` objects support the context management protocol: when used in a :keyword:`with` statement, the new file descriptor is automatically closed at the end of the block.

    The new file descriptor is :ref:`non-inheritable <fd_inheritance>`.